 All Surgery Carries Some Uncertainty and Risk

-Facial implants can produce some remarkable changes.
-Problems rarely occur, but you need to be informed about such possibilities.
-This brochure will touch upon a few, but is not intended to provide a detailed or complete inventory of potential risks.
+Facial implants can produce some remarkable changes to you appearance.
+Problems rarely occur with facial implant surgeries, but even still, you need to be informed about the risks involved.
+This brochure will touch upon a few of those risks, but is not intended to provide a detailed or complete inventory of the potential risks involved.

-A facial implant can shift slightly out of alignment and a second operation my be necessary to replace it in its proper position.
-Infection can occur with any operation.
-If infection were to occur around a facial implant and did not clear up after treatment with antibiotics, the implant might have to be temporarily removed and replaced at a later time.
+A facial implant can shift slightly out of alignment, and a second operation may be necessary in order to replace it in its proper position.
+An infection can occur with any operation, no matter how routine it may be.
+If an infection were to occur around a facial implant and did not clear up after treatment with antibiotics, the implant might have to be temporarily removed and replaced at a later time.
 Other, less-frequent risks may be associated with certain implants.
 Be sure to ask your plastic surgeon for a description of the risks associated with the procedure in which you are interested.

 Some of the implant materials are made of a solid silicone.
 Currently, there is no scientific evidence that this is a harmful substance.
 Your plastic surgeon will be happy to discuss any current scientific findings concerning the type of implant you’re considering.